nikilong2000/nikilong2000/README.md

-## Hi there 👋
+## Me 🙋‍♂️

 Hello!!

-My name is Niklas Long Schiefelbein and I welcome you to my profile page.
+My name is Niki and I welcome you to my profile page.

-I am currently finishing my Master's in Artificial Intelligence @UPC in Barcelona.
+I am half German, half Vietnamesse but living in Barcelona, finishing my Master's in Artificial Intelligence @UPC.

-I am very interested in topics that leverage Artificial Intelligence towards a greener, more sustainable world.
+Leveraging AI towards a greener, more sustainable world is my passion.
 If your work aligns with this or if you've got some nice ideas, reach out to me!!

 Thanks for reading. :)